EvaSeidlmayer/orcid-for-wikidata/README.md

 ********************

 #### 2.2 Harvest data on registered _authors_ from Wikidata
-In order to add information only on those authors who are already listed in Wikidata we also harvest existing authors and ORCID-IDs.
+In order to add information only on those authors who are already listed in Wikidata (P50) we also harvest existing authors and ORCID-IDs.
 We need this file in 3.2.

-registered authors: P50

     bzcat latest-truthy.nt.bz2 | grep 'prop/direct/P50>' | perl -pe 's|<.+?/([^/]+)>|\1|g;s|"||g' > allauthors.txt

 result: Q101012477 P50 Q1655369 .

 reads: An article Q101012477 has an author (P50) who has the Wikidata Q-ID: Q1655369 .

-author who have an ORCID iD: P496

     bzcat latest-truthy.nt.bz2 | grep 'prop/direct/P496>' | perl -pe 's|<.+?/([^/]+)>|\1|g;s|"||g' > orcid.txt